L\'evy distributed fluctuations in the living cell cortex: Displacement distributions have an ETSD form

 Our remaining task is to model the lag-time dependent van Hove distribution that describes the cytoskeletal fluctuations.
 To do so, we must first screen out the above described abrupt displacements.
-As the abrupt displacements were predominantly toward the posts' resting locations, we split the displacements into two sets: one with displacements moving toward the resting location, which we discarded and the other for those moving away from it, which we retained (Fig.~\ref{fig:direction_separate}(e) \cite{supplementary}).
-Comparing these two sets of data suggests that the abrupt events (in the `toward' set) are responsible for about 20\% of total fluctuations on a power basis, see SI Methods \cite{supplementary}.
+As the abrupt displacements were predominantly toward the posts' resting locations, we split the displacements into two sets: one with displacements moving toward the resting location, which we discarded, and the other for those moving away from it, which we retained (Fig.~S5(e) \cite{supplementary}).
+Comparing these two sets of data suggests that the abrupt events (in the `toward' set) are responsible for about 20\% of the total observed fluctuations on a power basis \cite{supplementary}.

 The cortical displacement distribution with abrupt events removed is shown in Fig.~\ref{fig:vanhovesfit}, plotted in log-log form, for 3T3 cells, and lag times from 1 to 100 s.
-Other cell types and conditions give similar results.
-(See Fig.~\ref{fig:vanhoves_allcells} \cite{supplementary}.)
+Other cell types and conditions give similar results, shown in Fig.~S8 \cite{supplementary}.
 We find that the cortical fluctuation distribution is well-described by an exponentially-truncated stable distribution (ETSD), given by:

 where $L_{\alpha}(\Delta x; \alpha,\gamma)$ is the symmetric L\'evy alpha-stable distribution \cite{zaburdaev2015levy} with shape parameter $\alpha$ and scale parameter $\gamma$, $A$ is a normalization constant and $\lambda$ is a truncation length.
-A stable distribution alone is insufficient to describe the data, as illustrated at $\tau = 1$ s in Fig.~\ref{fig:vanhovesfit}.
-The ability to describe the entire distribution with a single function, versus a sum of different functions, confirms our conclusion that we are observing the displacements of a single random process.
+The ability to describe the entire distribution with a single function, as opposed to a sum of different functions, confirms our conclusion that we are observing the displacements of a single random process.

-The small amplitude of the displacements in Fig.~\ref{fig:vanhovesfit} required us to minimize the amount of positional error in our measurements.
-Nevertheless, such errors do perturb the observed distributions slightly for $\tau < 10$~s.
-(See Fig.~\ref{fig:signal_noise} \cite{supplementary}).
-We accounted for this with an inverse Monte Carlo method (see SI Methods \cite{supplementary}) to determine the parameters of a noise-free ETSD distribution that underlies each data set.
-The solid lines in Fig.~\ref{fig:vanhovesfit} show the convolution of the noise-free model ETSDs with the estimated experimental noise distribution at each $\tau$.
-These calculations describe the cortical displacement distribution very well over the observable range.
-Analysis of other cell types and conditions shows similar results (Fig.~\ref{fig:vanhoves_allcells} \cite{supplementary}).